I am the Assistant Director and Senior Research Associate at the University of Chicago Knowledge Lab.

 In Silico Sociology: Using Large Language Models to Forecast COVID-19 Polarization

-In this paper, we use GPT-3 as a “cultural time capsule” to investigate whether the trajectory of COVID-19 polarization, with liberals endorsing strict regulations and conservatives rejecting such responses, was already prefigured in the American ideological landscape prior to the virus’s emergence.
+We used GPT-3 as a “cultural time capsule” to investigate whether the trajectory of COVID-19 polarization, with liberals endorsing strict regulations and conservatives rejecting such responses, was already prefigured in the American ideological landscape prior to the virus’s emergence.

 Fortunately, GPT-3 was trained exclusively on texts published prior to November 2019, meaning that it contains no knowledge of COVID-19 and instead reproduces the political and cultural sentiments representative of the period immediately preceding the pandemic.
 We prime this model to speak in the style of a liberal Democrat or a conservative Republican, then ask it to provide opinions on issues such as vaccine requirements, mask mandates, and lockdowns.